mongodb/docs/content/migrate-data-from-mlab-to-atlas.md

 to retrieve the SSL certificate text.
 In general, you must:

 1. Download the root mLab certificate.
 2. mLab provides the root certificate in the DER binary format.
-You must conver this to a PEM ASCII-based format.
+You must convert this to a PEM ASCII-based format.

    The following example uses the ``openssl`` tool to convert the root mLab certificate to PEM: